2016–17 Serbian Handball Super League

 The 2016–17 Merkur osiguranje Handball Superleague is the 11th season of the Handball League of Serbia, Serbian's top-tier handball league.
 A total of twelve teams contest this season's league.
-RK Vojvodina are the defending champions.
+RK Vojvodina are the defending champions and won there 5th title in row.

 Format

 The competition format for the 2016–17 season consists of a home-and-away double round-robin system.
 The first six teams qualifies for play-offs, while the last six plays for relegation.
 The last two teams of this relegation round are relegated.

 Teams

 The following 12 clubs compete in the Serbian SuperLiga during the 2016–17 season.